-Installing a replacement drive
+Installing a drive

-Verify that the new drive is reported as Alive and monitor the progress of the RAID rebuild after installing it.
+After installing the new drive, verify that the drive is reported as Alive and monitor the progress of the RAID rebuild.

 - NOTE: When installing a drive, ensure that the adjacent drive is fully installed.
 Inserting a drive carrier and attempting to lock its handle next to a partially installed carrier can damage the partially installed carrier's shield spring and make it unusable. - NOTE: To maintain proper system cooling, all externally accessible drive bays must be populated with a drive carrier. - 1.
-Press the green release button on the replacement drive carrier to open the lever. - 2.
-Insert the drive carrier into the bay, sliding the drive until it contacts the backplane.
+Press the red release button on the right side of the replacement drive to release the handle.
+The handle springs open.